denis-ligare254/market-share-flask/market/templates/Readme.md

 ## Known Bugs

 -No known bugs yet but incase of any reach out to mrisholigare@gmail.com
+## Support and Contact Details

+-You can reach out to me at mrisholigare@gmail.com for Reviews, Advice, Collaborations and Comments

 # Licence
 ## MIT Licence
 Copyright (c) <2021> <dennis Ligare>